KTAnj1987/movie-time/README.md

 ## Run Tests

-1. jest and react-testing-library are used to write tests, run following command to run test for all application
+1. jest and react-testing-library are used to write tests, run following command to run test for all application.
+I addted test cases separatly to test each component and add one test case to test overall functionality.

    `npm run test`